References

 National Registry of Exonerations.
 (2022).
 Race and wrongful

-convictions in the united states. https://www.law.umich.edu/special/exoneration/Documents/Race_and_Wrongful_Convictions.pdf.
+convictions in the United States. https://www.law.umich.edu/special/exoneration/Documents/Race_and_Wrongful_Convictions.pdf.

 National Registry of Exonerations.
 (2025).
 Exonerations by